lakshaysudan10-ux/Cyclistic_case_study_GDA_LS/README.md

 conflict_prefer("filter", "dplyr")
 conflict_prefer("lag", "dplyr")

-# Step 1 - Collecting Data from the two .csv files uploaded from the data source
+## Collecting Data from the two .csv files uploaded from the data source, then combining them into one single file.

 q1_2019 <- read_csv("Divvy_Trips_2019_Q1.csv")
 q1_2020 <- read_csv("Divvy_Trips_2020_Q1.csv")

-#compare Column names for each dataset and then, combining the two based on the 2020 Q1
+#compare Column names for each dataset and then, combine the two based on the 2020 Q1
 colnames(q1_2019)
 colnames(q1_2020)